 What do I need to do to begin the Direct Enrollment process?

 - The first step is to apply to CAMP Community College.
 Once you have completed the application process, you will be given a 7-digit number.

 The 7-digit number is your personal college ID number.
 That student ID number will be the number you will use after you graduate to access college transcripts for future employers.
 So, it is a valuable number for you and your future.

 What if I finish the application process and I do not see a 7-digit number?

 - A problem has occurred in your application process.
-You need to contact Mrs. Ferguson at her email listed above.
-She will resolve the problem and help you if necessary to complete the application process.
+You need to contact Mrs. Worth or Mrs. Ferguson at their emails listed above.
+They will resolve the problem and help you complete the application process.

 I have completed my application and have received my 7-digit student ID number.
 What is the next step?

-- The next step after the application process is enrollment in classes.
-The Admissions Advisors can assist you.
-They will ask you the program in which you are interested.
+- If you have questions about enrollment, the onboarding Admissions Advisors can assist you.
+They will ask you about the program in which you are interested.
 If you are unsure, they can discuss a variety of programs that we offer that will line up with your interests and career goals.
 They will ask you some simple non-threatening questions that will help you determine your course selection.
 They can also provide you with the options for any courses that provide readiness and support for your program courses.

 - Once you have selected a program and determined the best course selection for your first semester, the Advisor can enroll you in your courses.

 - If you have previous placement test scores, a high school transcript, SAT or ACT score reports, you may offer them as guidance in the conversation, but the transcript and score reports are not necessary.